hofmn/website-company/README.md

 ## Contributing

 Contributions to this project are welcome.
 Feel free to open issues and pull requests to improve the template or fix any bugs.

-## Contact

-If you have any questions or need assistance, please contact [your email address].

-Thank you for using the Company Website Template with Skeleton for SvelteKit!
-We hope it helps you create a stunning online presence for your company.